BEGIN WRITING NOW

 Do you volunteer your time in a manner that helps others?
 If so, we want to know about it.
 In 200 words or less, describe your motivation for service.
 Why do you participate?
 How have these experiences made a positive impact on your life?

-Appropriate persons to provide references include teachers, faculty, staff, mentors, employers, and coaches, etc. The application will send an automated email to the two people you select, but you will want to let them know beforehand that a request will be coming.
+Appropriate persons to letters of recommendation include teachers, faculty, staff, mentors, employers, and coaches, etc. The application will send an automated email to the two people you select, but you will want to let them know beforehand that a request will be coming.
 Why?
 Maybe its been a while since you've connected.
-Contact them in writing or by phone, reminding them of who you are and why the reference is important.
+Contact them in writing or by phone, reminding them of who you are and why the letter of recommendation is important.

 Consider providing your reference contact with a copy of your personal statement, transcript, or resume.
-This helps them inform us about you.
+This helps them prepare a strong letter of recommendation.

 3. GET A COPY OF YOUR UNOFFICIAL TRANSCRIPT.

 All scholarship applicants must upload a PDF version of their unofficial transcript from Cerritos College.
-You can access it from your MyCerritos portal.
+You can access your transcripts from the MyCerritos portal.